bb-io/MemoQ/README.md

 - **Slice document** slices specific document based on the specified options.
 - **Assign document to user** assigns the document to a specific user.
 - **Get/delete/overwrite/deliver document**.
 - **Import/Export document** uploads/downloads file to the project.
 Make sure your file name contains extension, otherwise the action will fail.
+Also has optional inputs for external document ID, filter config, preview creation and importing embedded images and objects.
 - **Apply translated content to updated source**.

 ### XLIFFs